albertferras/simplipy/README.md

 Problems?
 ---------
 If you are having any problem like SimpliPy crashes or uses too much memory, please send me a message or create an issue to prevent other users from having the same problems.
 When creating an issue, please include if possible: SimpliPy Configuration + Log, input geometries (url to download), and a short description of the issue.

+I'm aware that some datasets make simplipy use too much memory and makes it crash.
+This is a priority to fix for the next version.